On Counting (Quantum-)Graph Homomorphisms in Finite Fields of Prime Order: Graph Bipartization and Bipartite Homomorphisms

 We collect the gained insights.
-Studying the complexity of $\numHomsTo{H}[p]$ for a graph $H$, we bipartize the graph ${H}$ by $H'={H}\otimes K_2$.
-By Lemma~\ref{lem:bip_homs_non-bip_graph} it suffices to study $\numBipHomsTo{H'}[p]$.
-Applying Observation~\ref{obs:p-wise_reduced_unique} we restrict our attention to the partition-wise order $p$~reduced form $\reduced{H'}$.
-We have by Lemma~\ref{lem:automorphism_bipartisation} that $\reduced{H'}$ is a collection of complete bipartite graphs if and only if $\normreduced{H}$ is a collection of complete bipartite graphs and reflexive complete graphs.
-For this case Corollary~\ref{cor:polyt-graphs} establishes tractability.
-Towards establishing intractability in the remaining cases, Lemma~\ref{lem:pinning_bip} states that the problem $\numBipHomsTo{H'}[p]$ is equivalent to the problem $\numBipPartLabHomsTo{H'}[p]$.
-This chain of arguments is displayed below.

-Lemma~\ref{lem:bip_components} suggests that we only have to show hardness for a connected component of $H'$.
-This yields Theorem~\ref{thm:bipartization}, which we mentioned in the introduction.
+For studying the complexity of $\probNumHom{H}[p]$ for a graph $H$, we bipartize $H$ by constructing the bip-graph $H'$ from $H \otimes K_2$ and a fixed bipartition of $K_2$.
+By Theorem~\ref{thm:bipartization}, it suffices to study $\probNumBipHom{H'}[p]$.
+We restrict our attention to the order~$p$ bip-reduced form $\bipreduced{(H')}$ due to Observation~\ref{obs:p-wise_reduced_unique}.
+We have by Lemma~\ref{lem:automorphism_bipartisation} that $\bipreduced{(H')}$ is a collection of complete bipartite graphs if and only if $\normreduced{H}$ is a collection of complete bipartite graphs and reflexive complete graphs.
+For this case, Corollary~\ref{cor:polyt-graphs} shows tractability.
+Towards proving intractability in the remaining cases, Lemma~\ref{lem:pinning_bip} states that $\probNumBipHom{H'}[p]$ and $\probNumPartLabBipHom{H'}[p]$ are interreducible.
+This chain of arguments is displayed in Figure~\ref{fig:reduction_chain_BIP}.
+Finally, lemma~\ref{lem:bip_components} suggests that we only have to show hardness for any connected component of $H'$.